The Best Proxy Servers of 2025

 Think of using a proxy like taking an Uber for online privacy.
 You’re in a different car, so people who know what you drive won’t easily spot you.
 But if someone peeks through the window, they’ll know you’re in there.
 Using a VPN on the other hand, is like riding in a security convoy.
 And if someone tries to peek in, you’ll have security detail to stop them.
 The same goes for your data with VPNs.
 Even if your internet provider, the government, or a hacker sees that you’re sending data, they won’t be able to see what’s inside because of VPN encryption.

-VPNs are more secure and private than proxy, but some might prefer using proxy for a few reasons:
+VPNs are more secure and private than proxies, but some might prefer using a proxy for a few reasons:

 - For one, proxy servers are faster because they don’t have to encrypt data.
 That’s good if you want to access a website blocked in your country or network only.